-- 1 administrator (Dean of Academic Services) - 3 faculty representatives (two teaching faculty members) appointed by the Academic Senate - 3 confidential/management representatives appointed by the management group - 2 classified representatives appointed by CSEA (recommended from the IT support staff). - 1 student representative appointed by ASB
+- 3 administrator (Vice-President of Administrative Services, Dean of Instructional Services, Dean of Student Services) - 3 faculty representatives (two teaching faculty members) appointed by the Academic Senate - 3 confidential/management representatives appointed by the management group (Director of Information Technology) - 2 classified representatives appointed by CSEA (recommended from the IT support staff). - 1 student representative appointed by ASB

-A quorum, consisting of one member from each of three of the five constituencies (administration, classified, faculty, management, student), shall be required to conduct business.
+• A quorum, consisting of one member from each of three of the five constituencies (administration, classified, faculty, management, student), shall be required to conduct business.

 Reporting: Reports to the Superintendent/President and Academic Senate Documents are forwarded to the Consultation Council/Strategic Planning Committee.
+Approved by Consultation Council August 5, 2013